trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

 ### R1D6 - December 4, 2017
 Continued with React from the Ground Up.
 Finished the state build challenge and took it one step further; I added a RESET button so that users can set the counter back to zero.
+The finished product can be seen [here on CodePen.](https://codepen.io/teresarothaar/full/GOeYxy/) It's not much to look at, but it's a start!

 ### R1D5 - December 3, 2017
 Continued with React from the Ground Up.
 Began preliminary work on the state build challenge (counter); outlined how to set up the app.